jdoleary/Spellmasons/docs/TasksCurrentPriority.md

 ## Bugs
 - Desync during ally turn (as seen in brad playthrough)
-- Cache targeting from spells before sending it in a SPELL network message to prevent desyncs in multiplayer
+- **important** Cache targeting from spells before sending it in a SPELL network message to prevent desyncs in multiplayer
 ## Content
 - Endgame Looping (1/28)
     - (see branch `loop-tint-level`)